-Nieman Fellowships at Harvard University provide a mid-career opportunity for journalists to study and broaden their intellectual horizons.
-Fellows are free to enroll in graduate and undergraduate courses at the university and to participate in a wide-ranging extracurricular program to discuss contemporary issues with distinguished figures from journalism, business, education, and other professions as well as from the arts, public service and academia.
+Nieman Fellowships at Harvard University provide a mid-career opportunity for women and men in the media to study and broaden their intellectual horizons.
+Fellows are free to enroll in graduate and undergraduate courses of the University and to participate in an extracurricular program to discuss contemporary issues with distinguished figures from journalism, business, education, and other professions as well as from arts, public service and universities.

 Application is made by the individual journalist.
 To qualify for consideration as the Martin Wise Goodman Canadian Nieman Fellow, applicants:

-- must have had at least five years of full-time or freelance professional experience in journalism;
+- Must have had at least five years of full-time or freelance professional experience in the media;